ActiniumCloud/docs-v2/docs/Minecraft/op.md

-# How to give players op?
+# How to give players OP?

 |  Tutorial details |           |
 |:-----------------:|:---------:|